agruzdev/Yato/README.md

 * **yato::any_ptr** type safe wrapper for any pointer (i.e. `void*`)
 * **yato::variant** type safe wrapper for a specified alternativies.
 Similar to std::variant but can't have empty state.
 If empty state is necessary, then `void` should be in alternatives list

+Cast between `variants` with different sets of alternatives can be made with the help of `yato::variant_cast`.

 There provided effective matchers for `yato::any` and `yato::variant` allowing to handle stored value in `swicth` style.
 If no match is found then default case is called (`yato::match_default_t`) if defined, otherwise the exception `yato::bad_match_error` is thrown.

 * **yato::any_match** matches stored value of `yato::any`